arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-<strong>America</strong>’s secretary of state, Antony Blinken, encouraged Palestinians and [Israelis](https://www.economist.com/middle-east-and-africa/2023/01/03/israels-new-government-will-test-the-ties-with-arab-states) to “calm tensions” as he landed in Israel on Monday.
-A recent spate of violence, including a gun attack on a synagogue in Jerusalem and a deadly Israeli raid in the West Bank, has prompted fears that conflict could escalate further.
+America’s secretary of state, <strong>Antony Blinken</strong>, encouraged <strong>Palestinians </strong>and <strong>Israelis </strong>to calm tensions amid “a new and horrifying surge in violence” as he landed in Tel Aviv on Monday.
+A recent spate of killings, including a gun attack on a synagogue in East Jerusalem and a deadly Israeli raid in the West Bank, has prompted fears that conflict could escalate further.
 Mr Blinken will continue his trip in the Israeli-occupied West Bank on Tuesday.
+Earlier he met with Egypt’s president [Abdel-Fattah al-Sisi](https://www.economist.com/middle-east-and-africa/2023/01/24/a-crisis-of-confidence-in-egypt), as part of a three-day tour of the Middle East.

 <strong>Volodymyr</strong> <strong>Zelensky</strong>, Ukraine’s president, called on allies to speed up the delivery of <strong>weapons </strong>and asked them to send more equipment, including long-range missiles.
 The [tanks](https://www.economist.com/the-economist-explains/2023/01/25/what-makes-germanys-leopard-2-tank-the-best-fit-for-ukraine) promised by countries like Germany and America could take months to arrive.
 Mr Zelensky said weapons were needed sooner to repel a Russian offensive in Ukraine’s eastern Donetsk region.
 For months Ukraine has been asking the West to send fighter jets to help fend off Russian missiles and drones.
 A growing number of American officials support doing so, according to reports.
 Germany, however, has ruled it out.